-Remove the two small black screws located along the top of the rear panel of the recorder (not the silver screws around the fan).
+Remove the two small black screws located along the top of the rear panel of the recorder.
+(Do not remove the larger silver screws around the fan.)

 Using the thumb notch on the top of the unit, gently slide the cover about an inch to the rear of the unit, then lift it up.
 Once it is off, set the lid aside in a safe place where it won't get scratched.